Godus: Gameplay

 The player starts out by saving a man and a woman from drowning.
 Once the player leads them to the Promised Land, they will settle down and build a tent.
-They will breed a worker, who will build another tent to live in.
+They will expand the settlement by breeding and building another tent to live in.
 By using this strategy, the player will explore the world and improve the population through the ages.
-The main feature of this game is that the player is able to redesign the land levels at will.
-Different levels need more "Belief" than usual.
+The main feature of this game is that the player is able to redesign the land stratum at will.
+Different strata require different amounts of "Belief", which operates like an in-game currency, to modify.
 The player will be able to explore at least one other world after finding a certain ship and gathering enough resources to repair it.
 The player will need to build more housing dwellings, which increases the population that worships the player.
-As the population grows, the player will be rewarded with cards that will give access to more powers and grant new abilities and behaviours to the population as well.
+As the population grows, the player will be rewarded with cards that will give access to more powers and grant new abilities and behaviours to the population, as well.